 Model Inference is a function that provides AI/ML model inference output (e.g. predictions or decisions).
 The Model inference function is also responsible for data preparation (e.g. data pre-processing and cleaning, formatting, and transformation of raw data), if required.

-Actor is a function that receives the output from the Model inference function and triggers or performs corresponding actions.
+Actor is a function that triggers or performs corresponding actions, either according to (e.g. for reinforcement learning) or based on (e.g. for AI-based prediction) the output received from the Model inference function.
 The Actor may trigger actions directed to other entities or to itself.

 Feedback: Information that may be needed to derive training or inference data or performance feedback.